mhansen/graphviz-docs/resources.md

 *   [tcpdump2dot filter](https://web.archive.org/web/20071104191340/http://www.grotto-group.com/~gulfie/projects/analysis/tcpdump2dot.subpage.html) to allow admins to network activity \[Gulfie\]
 *   [Visitors, a fast web log analyzer](http://www.hping.org/visitors/) (2004-2006) uses graphviz to display usage patterns showing how users are using your web site. \[Salvatore Sanfilippo\]
 *   [Visualize your firewall](http://jekor.com/gressgraph/) (2008-2020) uses graphviz to produce a graph of your iptables ruleset.
 [GitHub](https://github.com/jekor/gressgraph) \[Chris Forno\]
-*   [graph-tool](https://graph-tool.skewed.de/), an efficient python module for manipulation and statistical analysis of graphs, which includes an interface to GraphViz, via its python bindings. \[Tiago de Paula Peixoto\]

 Users interested in general network monitoring tools can find a comparison of some <a href="https://www.comparitech.com/net-admin/network-monitoring-tools/">here</a>.